StoicDreams/MyFiCDN/cdn/d/en-US/privacy.md

 <webui-page-segment>

 Some of our features and services may require registration.
 Registration requires certain information, such as name and email address.
-This information is used to securily identify you and potentially contact you about the products or services on {APP_NAME} or other {COMPANY_SINGULAR} platforms in which you have expressed interest.
+This information is used to securily identify you and potentially contact you about the products or services on {APP_NAME} or other {APP_COMPANY_SINGULAR} platforms in which you have expressed interest.
 At your option, you may also provide other information about yourself, but it is not required for reqistration.

 </webui-page-segment>